Drugs & Individual Behavior

 Completion of this linked assignment before class on 1/31 is necessary to earn any Jeopardy points and will help you prepare for our first exam.
 I will be collecting this homework, so you may want to make a second copy for yourself to study for the exam the next xlass period.
 Os test yourself - see if you can fill out a second copy of the assignment from memory only - no notes or book.

-ASSIGNMENT 2 - REQUIRED-Using Drug Info Resources Due 3/7.
-75 pts I believe that everyone should know how to find information on the medications they or their loved ones are taking.
+I believe that everyone should know how to find information on the medications they or their loved ones are taking.
 Today's physicians rarely take the time to fully inform patients about their meds and often don't ask what other drugs, herbs, or supplements are being used.
 Pharmacists make mistakes.
-It is up to us to take an active role in monitoring our health care and watch out for ourselves - even if it means wading through some medical jargon.
-For this assignment you must find key information on prescription drug of your choice, using the Physician's Desk Reference and at least 1 other detailed general drug reference.
-If you don't have a medication in mind I'd suggest choosing one of the medications included in our text to get a head start on a drug category we will be covering.
+It is up to us to take an active role in monitoring our healthcare and watch out for ourselves - even if it means wading through some medical jargon.
+For this assignment you must find key information on prescription drug of your choice, using either the official manufacturer's package insert/FDA approved package labeling information (see this website) or, for fairly recent drugs, the same information is available in the official professional Physician's Desk Reference used by physicians and at least 1 other detailed general drug reference.
+If you don't have a medication in mind I'd suggest choosing one of the medications included in our text to get a head start on a drug category we will be covering later.

 Optional (not Extra